gmarkomanolis/HArshaD/README.md

-## Welcome to Darshan Tools
+## Welcome to HArshaD

-This is a suite of simple tools to help the user to visualize performance data from Darshan without being familiar exactly with specific commands.
+This is a suite of simple tools to help the user to Handle Darshan Data without being familiar exactly with specific commands.

 ### Instructions